 The school maintains its British ethos by employing teachers who are trained in the British system.
 Indeed, most of them come from Britain.
 The large team of support staff ensure the teachers can focus on teaching while the students get the attention they need, with many going on to study at some of the most outstanding universities worldwide.

-“We have taken the best of everything we have seen around the world and applied it to our country and our community – that’s the staff, the student body and the parents who create our culture between them.
+The school also places importance on the creative arts.
+“Each child should be seen as an individual,” says Corda.
+“We have taken the best of everything we have seen around the world and applied it to our country and our community.
 We want our students to feel they are in a fair system, where they are cared for and where their voice will be heard.”